Black holes and Bhargava's invariant theory: Appendix

 Orbits of extremal black hole solutions of supergravity theories under the action their continuous U-duality groups $G$ have been studied extensively beginning with the work of \cite{Ferrara:1997uz}.
 For those theories that have stringy extensions the relevant orbits are with respect to the discrete U-duality groups which are typically the maximal arithmetic subgroups $G(\mathbb{Z})$ of $G$ \cite{Maldacena:1999bp,Benjamin:2017xen}.
-Motivated by the works of \cite{Ferrara:1997uz,Maldacena:1999bp} Krutelevich considered the integral version of Freudenthal's construction of exceptional groups and studied their connection to higher composition laws of Bhargava \cite{Krut}.
-There is a one-to-one or two-to-one correspondence between known supergravity theories with symmetric target spaces and the rows of the Table 1 in \cite{Krut}.
-The first three examples we gave above correspond to the first three rows of the Table 1 of \cite{Krut}, and our fifth (magical) example is the fifth entry in his Table.
-However our fourth example does not have a corresponding entry in Krutelevich's table.
+Motivated by the works of \cite{Ferrara:1997uz,Maldacena:1999bp} Krutelevich considered the integral version of Freudenthal's construction of exceptional groups and studied their connection to higher composition laws of Bhargava\cite{Krut}.
+Of all the examples discussed in this paper only the example 4 does not appear in Krutelevich's table.